Rishit2000/Empirical-Analysis-Of-Approximation-Algorithms/README.md

 # Empirical-Analysis-Of-Approximation-Algorithms

-This repository contains the soruce code and findings for my Design Project (BITS Pilani – CS F376).
+This repository contains the code and findings for my Design Project (BITS Pilani – CS F376).

 ## Overview